 The charge of East, Old and Inverarity was established in late October 2023, when East and Old Church, in the centre of the county town of Forfar, came together with Inverarity Church, a rural church within a community from the surrounding farmland to form one congregation.
-In the year past year we have focused on working together and forming a strong united congregation and Kirk Session within two worship centres and with very distinct identities, giving any prospective minister the best of both worlds.
+In the past two years we have focused on working together and forming a strong united congregation and Kirk Session within two worship centres and with very distinct identities, giving any prospective minister the best of both worlds.
+Going forward, Perth Presbytery envisages closer collaboration with churches within the Forfar area with a view to a team ministry being established